Dick Casull

 Casull began his career as a wildcat cartridge developer after having contact with Elmer Keith in the 1940s, an Idaho rancher, firearms enthusiast, and author.
-Casull was instrumental in the development of the first magnum revolver cartridge, the .357 Magnum, as well as the later .44 Magnum and .41 Magnum cartridges.
+Keith was instrumental in the development of the first magnum revolver cartridge, the .357 Magnum, as well as the later .44 Magnum and .41 Magnum cartridges.
 Casull was instrumental in the development of various wildcat cartridges, a few of which were later adopted as factory rounds.

 Casull also worked with Oregon-based gunsmith P.O.
-Ackley, the famous wildcat cartridge developer.
-Ackley developed a family of improved wildcat cartridges by rechambering extant firearms and fireforming the ammunition to decrease body taper and increase shoulder angle, resulting in a higher case capacity.
-Ackley improved not only standard cartridges but was the creator of the first .17 caliber (4.5 mm) centerfire cartridge.
+Ackley, who developed a family of improved wildcat cartridges by rechambering extant firearms and fireforming the ammunition to decrease body taper and increase shoulder angle, resulting in a higher case capacity.
+Ackley not only improved standard cartridges but also created the first .17 caliber (4.5 mm) centerfire cartridge.
 He developed the .450 Ackley Magnum (based on a .375 H&H Magnum case necked up to .458) and the .475 Ackley Magnum (based on a .375 H&H Magnum necked up to .475 (12 mm)).